danmaq/gatsby-remark-link-rewrite/README.md

 # gatsby-remark-link-rewrite

-[UNDERCONSTRUCTION] It can freely rewrite the link URL of Markdown.
+It can freely rewrite the link URL of Markdown.